Birth rate

-Birth rate, also known as natality and the crude birth rate, is the total number of live human births per 1,000 population for a given period divided by the length of the period in years.
-The number of live births is normally taken from a universal registration system for births; population counts from a census.
+Birth rate, also known as natality and crude birth rate, is the total number of live human births per 1,000 population for a given period divided by the length of the period in years.
+The number of live births is normally taken from a universal registration system for births, or population counts from a census.
 The birth rate (along with mortality and migration rates) is used to calculate population growth.
 The estimated average population may be taken as the mid-year population.

 When the crude death rate is subtracted from the crude birth rate (CBR), the result is the rate of natural increase (RNI).
 This is equal to the rate of population change (excluding migration).

 The total (crude) birth rate (which includes all births)—typically indicated as births per 1,000 population—is distinguished from a set of age-specific rates (the number of births per 1,000 persons, or more usually 1,000 females, in each age group).
 The first known use of the term "birth rate" in English was in 1856.